satoshipay/docker-stellar-core/README.md

    }
    ```

+* `INITIALIZE_DB` (default `true`): if set to `true` initializes the database if it hasn't
+  been initialized before.
+Note: detecting whether the database has already been initialized
+  is done via checking a file in the `/data` volume so the database will be re-initialized
+  when the volume is recreated.

 * `INITIALIZE_HISTORY_ARCHIVES`: if set to `true` the history archives with a `put` command
   will be initialized if they haven't been initialized yet.
 Note: detecting whether
   an archive has already been initialized is done via checking a file in the `/data` volume